prateeksheel86/WeatherAnalysis/Hive/readme.txt

 estimated_population INT COMMENT 'Projected population in May, 2015') COMMENT 'Projected population table containing the estimated data for each MSA (Metropolitan State Area) in May, 2015' PARTITIONED BY (state STRING)
+ROW FORMAT DELIMITED
+FIELDS TERMINATED BY ','
+LINES TERMINATED BY '\n'
+STORED AS TEXTFILE
 TBLPROPERTIES ('creator'='Prateek Sheel', 'created'='2017-04-14');

 4. Insert data into the projected population table